Introducing the 2020 TUCO Conference: Managing Disruption and Change in a VUCA World.

 Join us after the conference for a TUCO first: a live cookalong and evening meal.
 Supported by TUCO suppliers Funnybones and LWC Drinks, you will be sent the ingredients you need to put together an incredible two course meal, live and in real-time alongside a chef.
 Awards and certification will be distributed for the best dishes created!
 You will then sit down and enjoy your meal on 'tables' with your colleagues, in a virtual breakout room.

 Dress code will be black tie and slippers - but don't worry, it's optional!
-Spaces for the cook off are limited, so sign up now!
-Booking deadline for the cook off is 23 October.
+Spaces for the cook off are closed.
+Booking deadline for the cook off ingredients pack was 23 October.
+If you haven't booked in time you are still welcome to join us - please still complete the form with who you would like to be 'seated' with.

 The TUCO Conference is free of charge for full members, including the evening event.
-Associate members will be required to pay £99+VAT, and £20 for the evening event.
+Associate members will be required to pay £99+VAT